oneandoneis2/learn_java/docs/notes.md

   }
 }

-The constructor is created automatically by the compiler, but can be manually specified to.
+The constructor is created automatically by the compiler, but can be manually specified too.
 Can have useful utilities, like keeping count of how many instances have been created, by adding this to the constructor.

+A constructor is called by using the "new" keyword - this is how the compiler knows you want a constructor not a method.

 Constructors can also be used to define arguments to be used in creating an object.
 If a constructor with args is defined, the constructor will not still auto-create the null-argument constructor.

+Can use a constructor to make setting class variables mandatory: class Duck {
+  int size;
+  Duck(int s) {
+    size = s;
+  }
+}
+Duck myDuck = new Duck(42);

-When a new obejct is created, all the constructors in its inheritance tree are called: The first action of a constructor is to call super() - the compiler will insert this call itself unless you specify it yourself.
+When a new object is created, all the constructors in its inheritance tree are called: The first action of a constructor is to call super() - the compiler will insert this call itself unless you specify it yourself.
 This means that the subclass is always first to be invoked but last to complete.
 The compiler always calls super() with no arguments - specify it as the first line of the constructor to call super() with args.

 Can also have a call to this() instead of super() to call another contructor, e.g. a no-arg constructor can call a one-arg constructor to specify a default value.